rusili/AC-Android/lessons/review-list-maps/readme.md

 There are several obvious differences between an ArrayList and a HashMap, from what we can already see - there are no indices, meaning you do not add them to a certain location, or a certain order, within the data structure.
 Also, instead of assigning an elemnt to a particular index, we have made an association between a word, and a definition.

-Let's say, after putting a word and its definition into a HashMap, we also want to get a definition out of a HashMap, by using it's word:
+Let's say, after putting a word and its definition into a HashMap, we also want to get a definition (value) out of a HashMap, by using it's word (key).
+We can simply use the method ```.get()``` on the HashMap object:

 ```java
 // This will retreive the definition "a domestic canine pet"

 kindsOfPets.get("dog");
 ```

+There is a catch to using a HashMap - although each value may be different, all of the keys you put into this data structure must be unique.
+Which means, if you use the key "dog" more than once to enter a definition, you won't be adding a second definition, you will instead replace the previous one:

+// Original entry
+kindsOfPets.put("dog", "a domestic canine pet");

+// Replaced entry
+kindsOfPets.put("dog", "a person's most hyperbolically bestest friend ever!");

 <!--
 We have learned about these data structures before.
 They are actually just concrete implementations of some abstract classes defined in Java's Collections framework.